RedisLabs/redis-enterprise-k8s-docs/topics.md

 3. When RS API approves delete request, the operator removes the REDB finalizer.
 4. K8s cleans up the REDB resource, now that it has no finalizers.

-If for some reason the user ends up with a REDB resource that can't be deleted, because the finalizer can't be removed, they can remove the finalizer manually by editing the REDB resource.
+If for some reason the user ends up with an REDB resource that can't be deleted, because the finalizer can't be removed, they can remove the finalizer manually by editing the REDB resource.
 For example, if the REDB name is `redis-enterprise-database`, here is a command to remove its finalizer manually:
 ```shell script
 kubectl patch redb redis-enterprise-database --type=json -p '[{"op":"remove","path":"/metadata/finalizers","value":"finalizer.redisenterprisedatabases.app.redislabs.com"}]'